abriel/mt-copy-tools/README.md

 Proftpd related issues: [1570](https://github.com/proftpd/proftpd/issues/1570), [1569](https://github.com/proftpd/proftpd/issues/1569)

-Compatible with openssh, without resume and checksum validation
+Compatible with openssh, without resume and checksum validation.
+This limitation is possible to overcome by using `mt-copy-tools-cs`.
+Compile it and place under a $PATH on a remote server, e.g. in `/usr/local/bin`.

 # Installation